machr/wdi_warmups/brain_gym/brain_gym.md

 Why does she kill her sister?

 ```
-The sister killed the man, who killed their mother
+The sister killed the man, who killed their mother - BRUTAL!
 ```